ramkishanPawar/linux-automation/README.md

 This repository is created for linux automation scripts.
 I have added some scripts and will be adding more as soon as possible.
-The Scripts are written in 'Python' Language.
+Scripts are written in 'Python' Language.